KabeloTeddy/fullstack-angular-and-springboot-application/README.md

 Checkout and Purchase: Customers can add products to their cart, provide shipping and billing details, and complete their purchase.
 A unique order tracking number is generated for each transaction.

-Important Note:

-Before running the application, please ensure that you've executed all the necessary SQL database scripts provided in the project.
-These scripts are essential for initializing the database and ensuring that the application functions correctly.

 Expose all URL's:
 localhost:8080/api/products,